D.C. Workers’ Compensation Basics

 Can I sue my employer for an injury caused by work?

 If your injuries were caused by your employer or a coworker, workers’ comp is generally the sole legal remedy.
 However, when the injuries are caused by the negligence of someone employed by another company, you may have grounds for a personal injury lawsuit against that party.
 This is known as a third-party claim.
 While the benefits of a third-party claim include being able to seek compensation for pain and suffering, you’ll have to prove that the defendant was negligent.
 For that, you’ll need an experienced injury attorney.
-At May Lightfoot, PLLC, our knowledgeable legal team would be happy to review your case and discuss your options.
+At Lightfoot Law, PLLC, our knowledgeable legal team would be happy to review your case and discuss your options.

 💡Pro Tip: If you’ve been injured at work, you must follow specific procedures to handle your claim; you can’t rely on your employer to manage the process for you.
 You have to notify your employer of your injury or illness and file a claim with the Office of Workers’ Compensation within specified time frames.
 Even if you’re on top of your paperwork, that doesn’t mean that your employer will be equally diligent—and there’s always the chance that the insurance company or OWC will decide to fight your claim.
 Don’t risk missing out on much-needed benefits; hire a skilled attorney to handle your claim.